Yotsubal/IndoNimex/README.md

 ## Is this Illegal?
 Dunno, just want to create it, this script use their website vurnebility, maybe they will fix this soon

+Feel free to creating an issue, or creating a Pull request